 What fonts can you use for billing credits on movie posters?

-There are many free movie credit fonts you can download, and there are more unique ones you can pay for.
+You can download many free movie credit fonts and more unique ones you can pay for.

 Here are some fonts you could check out for billing credits: